peijli/peijli.github.io/_pages/about.md

 Quick links to my long-form [CV](http://www-personal.umich.edu/~peijli/files/CV.pdf), and short-form [Resume](http://www-personal.umich.edu/~peijli/files/Resume.pdf).

+I'm excited to announce that I'll be joining Stanford University as a Ph.D. student in the [Electrical Engineering](https://ee.stanford.edu) department starting in Fall 2024!
+This site will go offline after I graduate from the University of Michigan in May 2024.
+A new website at the stanford.edu domain is currently under construction.
+{: .notice--danger}

 > The magic of turning low-quality caffeine into high-quality engineering solutions, personified.

 I am a fourth-year undergraduate student at the University of Michigan College of Engineering,